 This means you can be loud and proud, without concerning other guests.
 Especially if you like your rock and roll, or have a toddler that likes to tell the neighbourhood that they’re hungry, or just like the full peace-and-quiet effect.

-These are most often self-catering establishments which requires a string more planning, but some even include a private chef who will lovingly cook each of the meals that you have catered.
+These are most often self-catering establishments which require a string more planning, but some even include a private chef who will lovingly cook each of the meals that you have catered.
 This comes in handy when you’re catering for fussy children, allergies, religious boundaries – and best of all – your budget!

 You aren’t likely to have any of the extra options like a spa, gym, or babysitting facilities, but you will have a staff member available to you 24-hours a day.